-Per MRP requirements, Electronic Monitoring Data reports will be submitted annually (by March 31) to the Regional Data Center (i.e., SFEI or Moss Landing Marine Lab) for upload to CEDEN.
-The Electronic Monitoring Data reports will include all data that CEDEN accepts, which has recently been expanded beyond receiving water data to potentially include upland urban sediments and MS4 outfall data.
+Per MRP requirements, Electronic Monitoring Data reports will be submitted annually (by March 31) to the Regional Data Center (i.e., Moss Landing Marine Lab) for upload to CEDEN.
 Each Electronic Monitoring Data report will include monitoring results conducted pursuant to Provisions C.8.d (Creek Status Monitoring), Provision C.8.e (SSID Projects), C.8.f (POCs), and C.8.g (Pesticides and Toxicity) for the preceding water year.
+As of March 31, 2020, Regional Data Center review and CEDEN upload services are no longer covered by SWAMP.
+Therefore, EOA will contract with MLML to review and upload the data.

 The UCMR is submitted annually (by March 31) to the Regional Water Board.
 Each annual UCMR summarizes results and provides interpretations of data collected pursuant to Provisions C.8.d through C.8.g for the preceding water year.
 Bioassessment data are evaluated using the California Stream Condition Index (CSCI).
 Creek Status and P&T data are compared to the "triggers" listed in the MRP.

 Triggers are numeric thresholds above (or below) which impacts to water quality may occur.
 The MRP triggers are taken from a variety of sources, including water quality objectives from the Basin Plan, state and federal regulatory guidance, and peer reviewed literature.
 Data exceeding the triggers are compiled in a list of candidate SSID Projects.
 Monitoring stations and results are presented in GIS maps and analyzed using spreadsheets and statistical software, as appropriate.
 The SSID and POC reporting elements are developed as stand-alone reports under their respective subtasks described above and attached to the UCMR as appendices.

-During FY 2020/21, following data validation and data review, EOA will develop the WY 2020 Electronic Monitoring Data Report, UCMR, and POC Monitoring Report.
+During FY 2021/22, following data validation and data review, EOA will develop the WY 2021 Electronic Monitoring Data Report, UCMR, and POC Monitoring and Data Reports.
 Deliverables related to SSID and POC Monitoring will be developed separately under their subtasks but will be summarized in the UCMR and included as appendices.

-- WY 2020 Electronic Monitoring Data Report (due March 31, 2021). - WY 2020 UCMR (due March 31, 2021).
+- WY 2021 Electronic Monitoring Data Report (due March 31, 2022). - WY 2021 UCMR (due March 31, 2022).